-Due to ability of traders to set their own prices, ECN brokers typically charge a VERY small commission for the trades you take.
+Due to the ability of traders to set their own prices, ECN brokers typically charge a VERY small commission for the trades you take.
 The combination of tight spreads and small commission usually make transaction costs cheaper on ECN brokers.

 Of course, it’s not enough to know the big guys in the biz.
-As Big Pippin once said, “Trading requires timing”.
+As Big Pippin once said, “Trading requires timing.”
 Do you know WHEN you should trade?